 PaintShop Pro has some great tools to improve underexposed or overexposed photos.
 However, using a one-click fix over the complete image is not always the most appropriate solution as it will leave previously correct sections, now overexposed or underexposed.
 Sometimes, you need to fix the exposure only on a partial section of the photo.
 What can you do?

 One of my favorite tools to adjust the exposition of a photo is the Levels, which can be found under Adjust > Brightness and Contrast > Levels.
 However, it does not address the issue of partial photo exposure fix.
 Let's start with this photo, provided by Mervyn.

-As you can see, a large part of the photo is looking great, while another is underexposed.
+As you can see, a large part of the photo looks great, while another is underexposed.
 Let's see what happens if we apply some correction using the Levels command.
-Here are the settings used to improved the underexposed section.
+Here are the settings used to improve the underexposed section.

-Applying those settings will improve the exposition of the wall, revealing the stonework.
+Applying those settings will improve the exposition of the wall, revealing the beautiful stonework.

-However, it is obvious that the center part, with the boat, is now overexposed which is definitely not yielding a satisfactory result.
+However, it is obvious that the center part, with the boat, is now overexposed.
+That is definitely not yielding a satisfactory result.
 So, we need to apply the correction only to a portion of the photo, in this case, the stone part.